kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 - A market move here, a policy tweak there
 - A risk meeting today, a post‑mortem three months later
-- Different teams reacting to the same event in different, unconnected ways
+- Different teams reacting to the same information in different, unconnected ways

 The results are:

-- No clear link from **event → risk → action → outcome**
+- No clear link from **information / event → risk view → action → outcome**
 - Hard to tell which reactions actually work in the long run
 - Decision quality depends on who happens to be in the room that day